flightstats/orphaned-proton/README.md

 ## Routes

-The following routes return a JSON body containing the request headers and source IP address.
+## /health

+Returns 200 OK

+## /ip

+Reflects back just the IP address of the calling host

 ## /status/{code}

-Returns an HTTP response with the given status code
+Returns HTTP {code} and a JSON body containing the request headers and source IP address.